intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 The reason for such errors is that oneAPI has not been initialized properly before running BigDL-LLM code or before importing IPEX package.

-* Step 1: For oneAPI installed using APT or Offline Installer, make sure you execute setvars.sh of oneAPI Base Toolkit before running BigDL-LLM code.
+* Step 1: For oneAPI installed using APT or Offline Installer, make sure you execute `setvars.sh` of oneAPI Base Toolkit before running BigDL-LLM.
-For PIP-installed oneAPI, run ``echo $LD_LIBRARY_PATH``.
-If the output does not contain ``<oneAPI_folder>/lib``, check `Prerequisites`_. to install oneAPI with PIP installer again
+For PIP-installed oneAPI, run ``echo $LD_LIBRARY_PATH`` to check if the installation path is properly configured.
+If the output does not contain ``<oneAPI_folder>/lib``, check [Prerequisites](#id1) to re-install oneAPI with PIP installer.
 * Step 2: Make sure you install matching versions of BigDL-LLM/pytorch/IPEX and oneAPI Base Toolkit.
 BigDL-LLM with PyTorch 2.1 should be used with oneAPI Base Toolkit version 2024.0.
 BigDL-LLM with PyTorch 2.0 should be used with oneAPI Base Toolkit version 2023.2.